adnzaki/ExcelCreator/README.md

 - Merge and unmerge cells<br>
-Although merging and unmerging cells in PHPSpreadsheet is easy, but we make it to be more simple.
+Although merging and unmerging cells in PHPSpreadsheet is easy, but we make it more simple.
 ```
 $excel->mergeCells('A1:B1');
 $excel->unmergeCells('A1:B1');